 HIKING TO FAULHORN SUMMIT VIA FIRST & BACHALPSEE

-Bachalpsee is one of the most stunning alpine lakes in Switzerland, surrounded by wildflowers and adorned with an incredible backdrop of glacial mountains.
-The beauty of the Bachalpsee Lake is that because there is a cable car to First, it just a one-hour trek from the First station to the lake, despite being located at 2,265m in altitude.
-In terms of having it all… this is up there as one of the most all-round impressive hikes near Interlaken!
-This is easily one of the best hikes in Switzerland and I say that because the lake is incredible and the mountain hut was one of my favorites.
+Bachalpsee is one of the most stunning alpine lakes in Switzerland.
+It is surrounded by wildflowers and adorned with an incredible backdrop of glacial mountains.
+The beauty of the Bachalpsee Lake is that there is a cable car to First, making it just a one-hour trek from the First station to the lake, despite being located at 2,265m in altitude.
+This hike is one of the most impressive near Interlaken, offering everything one could ask for.
+The lake is incredible, and the mountain hut is one of the best ones I have been to.
+It is easily one of the best hikes in Switzerland.

-Hike Duration: 2-hours of moving time.
-With breaks, swim and photos, total time was 3 hours return.
+• Hike Duration: 2 hours of moving time.
+With breaks, swimming, and photos, the total time was 3 hours return.

 Want more details and photos?
 View the full blog post here: HIKING TO FAULHORN SUMMIT VIA FIRST & BACHALPSEE